 The relationship between genetic (vertical) and cultural (horizontal) transmission of information was investigated first by Guglielmino et al. who analyzed and compared the surname distribution in different areas of Sicily [54, 55].
 The complex anthropological history of Sicily attracted also the attention of other research groups [56, 57, 58].
-Significant early contributions to the analysis of populations by their surname structure came also by Lucchetti and collaborators [59, 60].
+Early contributions to the use of surnames in the analysis of populations came also by Lucchetti and collaborators [59, 60], who studied several Italian communities, evaluating the effects of territorial structure on surname distribution by a principal component analysis of the similarity matrix.